projectcalico/calico/v3.5/usage/configuration/mtu.md

 ## MTU Configuration

-It is the job of the network plugin to create new interfaces, the current major plugins are CNI and libnetwork.
-Currently Docker and the Mesos Docker Containerizer integration use libnetwork.

-CNI, which is used by Kubernetes and the Mesos Unified Containerizer, supports configuring the MTU through the CNI configuration file.
+It is the job of the network plugin to create new workload interfaces.
+The CNI plugin, which is used by Kubernetes, supports configuring the MTU of the workload interface through the CNI configuration file.

-The user will also want to configure {{site.prodname}}'s IP-in-IP interface MTU when IP-in-IP is enabled on the cluster.
+The user will also want to configure {{site.prodname}}'s IP-in-IP/VXLAN interface MTU when IP-in-IP/VXLAN is enabled on the cluster.
 Refer to the MTU table at the top of the page to choose the value that matches your environment.

 > **Note**: The MTU on existing workloads will not be updated with these changes.
 To update workload MTUs, see the section that corresponds to your plugin type.
 {: .alert .alert-info}

-### MTU configuration with libnetwork

-The MTU of the veth pairs created by the {{site.prodname}} libnetwork plugin can be configured by setting the `CALICO_LIBNETWORK_VETH_MTU` environment variable on the `libnetwork` process.

-This should either be set on the standalone `libnetwork` service, or on the `{{site.nodecontainer}}` container as a whole.

 ### MTU configuration with CNI